David Allan (broadcaster): Radio career

 Educated at Bury Grammar School, Allan spent nine years working in theatre as a stage manager before he began broadcasting on the offshore station Radio 390 in 1966.
-In 1968, he joined BBC Radio 2 to present country music programmes, a role he occupied for much of the 1970s and to a lesser extent in the 1980s, also presenting the station's early Sunday morning show from 1989–91 and deputising for the likes of Ray Moore, Chris Stuart and Terry Wogan.
-In 1994, he presented shows on Country 1035 in London, but did not stay long and was a heavy critic of the station's music playlist.
+In 1968, he joined BBC Radio 2 to present country music programmes, a role he occupied for much of the 1970s and to a lesser extent in the 1980s, also presenting the station's early Sunday morning show from 1989–91 and deputising for the likes of Ray Moore and Terry Wogan.

+In 1994, Allan presented shows on Country 1035 in London, but did not stay long and was a critic of the station's music playlist.
 From January 1995, he presented country music programmes on Radio 2 again, but was replaced by Bob Harris from April 1999.
 He also presented a show on Melody FM, and subsequently returned to Country 1035 and was heard at weekends on PrimeTime Radio before the station closed down.
 In 2002, he won an International Broadcaster award from the American Country Music Association.

 Allan also works as a country music journalist, having regularly written opinion pages in the magazine Country Music People and presented country music programming for BBC TV, including coverage of the Wembley Country Music Festival.